Galerie Věda a umění (Science and Art Gallery)

 Location of the gallery: Headquarters of the Czech Academy of Sciences, Národní 3, Prague 1 – entrance from the foyer.

-The exhibition is on view at the CAS headquarters (Národní 3, Prague 1) at the Science and Art Gallery from 30 November 2022 to 31 January 2023.
+The exhibition is on view at the CAS headquarters (Národní 3, Prague 1) at the Science and Art Gallery until 9 June 2023.
 Every weekday from 10 AM to 6 PM.
 Free admission.

 Centre of Administration and Operations of the CAS